shipsywor/test/docs/main/Installation.md

 slug: /installation
 ---

-`AgileTs` is essentially a set of node modules [packages](https://github.com/agile-ts/agile/tree/master/packages) that can be installed over [npm](https://www.npmjs.com/).
+`AgileTs` IT IS EDITED.
+HOLY CHRIST!
+14:04 Friday, May 28, 2021 is essentially a set of node modules [packages](https://github.com/agile-ts/agile/tree/master/packages) that can be installed over [npm](https://www.npmjs.com/).

 ### 🔑 Requirements